webrecorder/specs/wacz-ipfs/latest/index.md

 - Splitting WACZ files, and WARC files inside of them by setting chunk boundaries according to their content, and adding each segment via `ipfs.add`.
 - Concatenating WARC files at appropriate boundaries via `ipfs.cat`.
 - Ensuring the ZIP file contains all files necessary for WACZ conformance, including WARC files.
-- Concatenating ZIP files from at appropriate boundaries to form the final ZIP file.
+- Concatenating individual files from at appropriate boundaries to form the containing ZIP file.

 ## WACZ and ZIP File Chunking